Censorship of TikTok: Europe

 In February 2023, the European Commission and the European Council banned TikTok from official devices.
 French President Emmanuel Macron has called the app "deceptively innocent" and reportedly spoke of his desire to regulate the app, when visiting the United States in November 2022.

-On 31 March 2023, NATO announced the ban of TikTok on all NATO-issued devices citing security concerns.
+On 31 March 2023, the North Atlantic Treaty Organization announced the ban of TikTok on all NATO-issued devices citing security concerns.

 Albania

 On 21 December 2024, Albanian Prime Minister Edi Rama announced that TikTok would be banned in Albania for at least one year, starting from the beginning of 2025.
 Rama cited the death of a teenager in a brawl linked to a conflict on TikTok and concerns over social media promoting youth violence.
 Alongside this ban, the Albanian government plans to initiate educational programs for students and parents.

 On 13 March 2025, the Electronic and Postal Communications Authority (AKEP) and the National Cybersecurity Authority (AKSK), per the decisions released by the Albanian government, instructed all internet service providers in Albania to block TikTok's IPs, DNS resolution, and Server Name Indications, as well as ByteDance's IP addresses.

+In June 2025, the ban is no longer enforced after many users reportedly use TikTok without restrictions or VPN, but the official ban is still in force.